Mafia II: Plot

 In 1943, Sicilian immigrant Vito Scaletta is arrested during a robbery and opts to join the United States Army to avoid prison time, being enlisted in the 504th Parachute Infantry Regiment.
-Vito first experiences the power of the Mafia when an operation in Sicily goes awry, and Don Calò arrives, ordering the Italian soldiers to stand down.
+Vito first experiences the power of the Mafia when an operation in Sicily goes awry, and Don Calò arrives to order the Italian soldiers to stand down.

-In February 1945, Vito returns home on leave to Empire Bay and reunites with his childhood friend and partner Joe Barbaro, who has joined the Clemente crime family in his absence.
+In February 1945, Vito returns home on leave to Empire Bay, reuniting with his childhood friend and accomplice Joe Barbaro, who has joined the Clemente crime family in Vito's absence.
 Joe supplies Vito with counterfeit discharge papers and introduces him to some of his contacts for work.
 Learning that his late father left the family in debt to a loan shark, Vito seeks work with his father's former employer, Derek Pappalardo, who has ties with the Mafia.
-Later, he carries out several jobs alongside Joe and Henry Tomasino, a Clemente made man, securing enough money to pay off his father's debt.
-However, Vito is arrested again, this time for the theft and sale of ration stamps, and sentenced to ten years in prison.
-While serving the time, Vito befriends Leo Galante, the consigliere of Don Frank Vinci, but learns from his sister Francesca that their mother died and all the money Vito had obtained was spent on her funeral.
+Later, Vito is introduced by Joe to Henry Tomasino, a Clemente made man.
+Upon carrying out several jobs with Joe and Henry, Vito secures enough money to pay off his father's debt.
+However, he is arrested again, this time for the theft and sale of ration stamps, and sentenced to ten years in prison.
+While serving his time, Vito befriends Leo Galante, the consigliere of Don Frank Vinci, but learns from his sister Francesca that their mother died and all the money Vito had obtained was spent on her funeral.

 In April 1951, Vito is released early due to his connections to Leo.
 Reuniting with Joe, the pair work their way up the ranks of the Falcone family, led by Don Carlo Falcone and his underboss Eddie Scarpa.
-After several jobs, Vito and Joe become made men within Falcone's organization, allowing them to secure a better lifestyle.
-Learning that the Clementes are conducting drug operations against the traditions of the Commission, Carlo orders the pair to assassinate Don Alberto Clemente.
+Soon, Vito and Joe become made men within Falcone's organization, allowing them to secure a better lifestyle.
+Learning that Don Alberto Clemente is conducting drug operations against the traditions of the Commission, Carlo orders the pair to assassinate him.
 Following the hit, Henry approaches Eddie through Vito in search of new employment and is ordered to kill Leo to prove himself.
 Although Vito manages to warn Leo in time and help him leave the city, the Falcones nonetheless welcome Henry into the family.